RTEMS/rtems-docs/eng/req-eng.rst

 Test cases shall use the :ref:`RTEMS Test Framework <RTEMSTestFramework>`.

-.. topic:: Doorstop

 The test case items shall have the following attribute specializations:

 type
     The type value shall be *test-case*.

 link
     The link to the requirement validated by this test case or no links if this is a unit or integration test case.

 ref
     If this is a unit test case, then a reference to the :term:`software item` under test shall be provided.
 If this is an integration test case, then a reference to the integration under test shall be provided.
     The integration is identified by its Doxygen group name.

 text
     A short description of the test case.

 inputs
     The inputs to execute the test case.

 outputs
     The expected outputs.

 The test case code may be also contained in the test case specification item in a *code* attribute.
 This is subject to discussion on the RTEMS mailing list.
 Alternatively, the test code could be placed directly in source files.
 A method is required to find the test case specification of a test case code and vice versa.

 .. _ReqEngResAndPerf: